SenseNet/sn-preview/docs/custom-document-preview-generator.md

 Generating images
 =================

-The preview provider uses the [Task Management](http://wiki.sensenet.com/Task_Management "Task Management") framework for queueing and managing image generator tasks.
+The preview provider uses the [Task Management](https://github.com/SenseNet/sn-taskmanagement/task-management.md "Task Management") framework for queuing and managing image generator tasks.
 The actual preview image generation is done using a command line tool (a task tool), as you can see later in this article

 In your provider you have to override at least the following methods and properties: